aasthadave9/Advanced-Physical-Design-Using-OpenLANE-Sky130/README.md

 ## Future Scope
 - Design of custom standard cells such as NAND, OR, clock buffers and integrating them in the openLANE flow.
-- Deatiled IP characterization for all corner models
+- Detailed IP characterization for all corner models

 ## References
 - [The OpenROAD Project](https://github.com/The-OpenROAD-Project/OpenLane)